10 Fatal Content Strategy Mistakes Most Businesses Make

 - educational videos?

 Also a blog is just a casual medium in many cases.
 The types of content mentioned above are much more substantial and need to be integrated with the whole website not just dropped onto the blog and disappear there after a short time.

-Some content by major publications or websites ends up being „reprinted“ on some many websites that in the end there is barely a way to locate the original source.
+Some content by major publications or websites ends up being “reprinted” on so many websites that in the end there is barely a way to locate the original source.

 I don’t even refer to content theft.
 Just think about journalism today.
-Most stories get produced by the whole sale journalistic factories:
+Most stories get mass-produced by the whole sale journalistic factories:

 Then these articles end up on dozens of other sites with small changes but generally they just get copied.

 In large organizations or companies you will also see press releases redistributed all over the place.

 Heck, even Google that allegedly hates “duplicate content“ republishes some blog postings on several blogs.